-Some services do offer numbers in other countries, though.
-When you buy a number in a different country, you may be able to make VoIP international calls for free, provided the service offers free domestic calling in that country.
+Some services offer the ability to purchase a toll-free number in a different country.
+From here, you can make VoIP international calls for free — assuming the service also offers free domestic calling in the same country.

 How much does it cost to make VoIP calls internationally?

 International calling rates depend on a few factors: the country you’re calling from, the country you’re calling, and your VoIP provider.
 Some providers may include up to 50 countries in an international calling plan.
 Other providers may include a set number of minutes in their calling plan with additional charges for going over that number.
 For instance, if you use Nextiva, you can add a toll-free number for calling, but once a user goes through all 1,500 available minutes, they may have to pay extra to continue making calls.